Women’s Hockey Camps, Combines and Tournaments

 Women’s college hockey camps aren’t just an opportunity for high school hockey players to get time on the ice.
 Hockey camps can help recruits improve their visibility, compare their performance against players just as advanced as they are, as well as increase their exposure to college coaches.

-We have pulled together a list of every college women's ice hockey camp in the country with the date and cost for each camp.
-To see what camps were available this year, look no further than this free list of 2019 women’s college ice hockey camps and keep checking back because we'll post 2020 summer hockey camps here when details are available.
+Each year we pull together a list of every college women's ice hockey camp in the country with the date and cost for each camp.
+However, most college camps scheduled for 2020 have been canceled due to the NCAA’s response to COVID-19.
+Please check with camp organizers for the most current information on camp availability.
+Keep checking back because we'll post 2021 summer camps here when details are available.

 - See the latest college hockey scores and college hockey stats